asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 common) those can share a single state and make integration and integration between these services more robust and easier in some situations that is desirable

-`Pods are not Nodes, Nodes are the physical devices that run the containers and the containers runtimes, the kubelet and any other component of the k8s infrastructure, those could be many things, (virtual machines, physical machines, embedded devices and so on) as long as they support running the k8s runtime, the Pods, are a collection of containers that run on a Node, you can think of it as an intermediate level of division between a node, and a container, meaning that there is a physical separation between the container runtime and the node itself, which is not the case of other orchestrators such as Docker, where the containers run directly on the nodes/workers`
+`Pods are not Nodes, Nodes are the computing environments that run the containers,the container runtimes, the kubelet and any other component of the k8s infrastructure, those could be many things, (virtual machines, physical machines, embedded devices and so on) as long as they support running the k8s runtime, the pods, are a logical collection of containers that run on a k8s Node`

 #### Pod strategies

-The atomic unit of a scheduling on K8s is the pod, this is just a fancy way of saying that apps deployed to the k8s always run inside pods.
+The atomic unit of a scheduling on K8s is the pod, this is just a fancy way of saying that apps deployed to the k8s are always managed by Pods.

 Why need Pods ?
-Why not just run the container on the k8s node directly, the short answer is that you can not, k8s does not allow containers to run directly on a cluster or a node, they always have to be wrapped in a Pod, there are three main reasons why Pods exist
+Why not just run the container on the k8s node directly, the short answer is that you can not, k8s does not allow containers to run directly on a cluster or a node, they always have to be wrapped in a Pod object, there are three main reasons why Pods exist

 1. Pods augment containers
 2. Pods assist in scheduling
 3. Pods enable resource sharing

 On the augmentation front, Pods augment container in all of the following ways.

 1. Labels and annotations
 2. Restart policies
 3. Probes, startup, readiness, liveness, and more
 4. Affinity and anti affinity rules
 5. Termination control
 6. Security policies
 7. Resource requests and limits

+`Note that containers still technically run directly on the node, the container runtime to be more precise, which is running on the node, but the container runtime and the containers themselves are managed and run by the Pods, Pods are not physically running the containers, Pods are not like containers, Pods are k8s objects/manifests and through their pod manifest spec they instruct the kubelet, and the kubelet instructs the container runtime (containerd) what to do and how to run the set of containers the Pods 'manage', what resources to allocate for them, and all the nitty gritty fine grained control a container might require.
+This is needed because there is NO equivalent 'container' spec which can do this, so an intermediate control object like the Pod is needed to do just THAT`

 Labels let you group pods and associate them with other obEcts in powerful ways, annotations let you add experimental features and integrations with 3rd party tools and services, Probes let you test the health and status of Pods, enabling